 There will be targets for 13 different building types including healthcare, cultural, hotels, heritage buildings and data centres.
 There will be two main categories, new build and retrofit of existing buildings and achieving the standard will be ‘stretching but achievable.’
 The standard will be awarded once a year’s worth of operational data becomes available.

-Partridge says feedback from the industry strongly supports some form of certification at practical completion so the standard may allow for embodied carbon validation at this stage and recognition that the building is on track to meet operational carbon targets.
+Partridge says feedback from the industry strongly supports some form of in progress check at practical completion so the standard may allow for embodied carbon validation at this stage and recognition that the building is on track to meet operational carbon targets.
 NABERS certification requires a year’s worth of operational data so discussions are taking place to determine whether achieving a certain NABERS rating will qualify for NZCBS verification.

 How is the standard being determined?

-Developing the standard is a huge undertaking, with over 350 experts from across the industry taking part in a variety of groups that determine the targets and provide expertise on the decarbonisation challenges of specific sectors and what targets might be realistic.
+Developing the standard is a huge undertaking, with over 350 experts from across the industry taking part in a variety of groups that determine the targets and limits and provide expertise on the decarbonisation challenges of specific sectors and what targets might be realistic.

 The standard recognises that constructing and operating buildings inevitably emits some carbon.
-The standard is based on scientific principles by setting out to align the carbon emitted by the built environment to that in the 2015 Paris Agreement, which aims to limit global temperature rises below 1.5°C.
+The standard is based on scientific principles by setting out to align the carbon emitted by the built environment to that in the 2015 Paris Agreement, which aims to limit global temperature rises to below 1.5°C.

 This is quite groundbreaking as there is nowhere else in the world that is taking this approach

 The standard recognises that it might be very difficult for carbon intensive sectors such as healthcare or data centres to keep within the carbon budget for those building types, and relatively easy for others, for example logistics facilities.
-The former will get more relaxed and the latter tougher carbon limits.
+The former will potentially get more relaxed and the latter tougher carbon limits.
 The goal is to keep the total contribution from all 13 building types below the UK built environment’s carbon budget.

 “We think this standard is far more useful than some of the international ones which just take a single [carbon] number for real estate and say you’ve got to stay within that limit, regardless of whether this is a hospital, a single flat, a shop or a warehouse,” Partridge explains.